w3c-fedid/FedCM/explainer/HOWTO.md

 }
 ```

-* The `accounts_endpoint` value provides the URL for the next step, fetching a
+* The `accounts_endpoint` value provides the URL to fetch a list of user
-  list of user accounts.
+  accounts.
 * The `client_id_metadata_endpoint` value provides the URL to fetch the client
   metadata including terms of services and privacy policy.
-* The `id_token_endpoint` value provides the URL that the browser should use for
-  the third step, requesting an ID token.
+* The `id_token_endpoint` value provides the URL to request an ID token.
 * The `revocation_endpoint` value provides the endpoint URL to revoke all id
   tokens of the user.